47 Years of 4X4’s

 My first foray into pickup/utes.

 The Land Cruiser 105 was to become another absolute favourite.

 The best off-roader I ever owned.
 I doubt if it will ever be beat.

 The VJ76 was a nice car, but didn't give me what I was hoping it would..

 At last I had found a Land Cruiser that I loved driving.

 It's such a pity about the LR4's inability to run smaller rims and higher profile tyres.

 Thinking I could make a version of the Troopy Overlander even better, I tried with a Landcruiser VDJ79 chassis-cab 4-door, with a stretched chassis and camper on the back.
-It was better than the Troopy in so many ways, but in some, worse.
-Its sheer size was a disadvantage and I was never comfortable with it.
-More comfortable, roomy, and better equipped than the Troopy, it never filled me with a longing to get in it and go, which is the hallmark of a great overlander.
+It was better than the Troopy in some ways, but in many, worse.
+The chassis was excellent, but the camper was a disappointment.
+And so it never filled me with a longing to get in it and get out, which is the hallmark of any great overlander.

 So I decided not to keep it.